khast3x/khast3x.github.io/_posts/2018-02-07-Android-browsers.md

 ## Hardening Android with Privacy-Focused Browsers

 -----
 *This is a quick post about my experience with browsers on Android.
 I'll be showing off how I've configured my phone for daily usage.
-You'll actually be gaining performance too!*
+You might be gaining performance too!*

 -----